Development#

 Tests#

-All new code must have high test coverage, which will be checked as part of the continuous integration tests by CodeCov.
+All new code must have high test coverage, tracked by CodeCov.

 Interfacing with low-level module#